symfony-cmf/symfony-cmf-docs/getting-started/installing-symfony-cmf.rst

     http://localhost:8000

-If you prefer to use another database backend, for example MySQL, run the Symfony configurator (point your browser to `/web/config.php`) or set your database connection parameters in `app/config/parameters.yml`.
+If you prefer to use another database backend, for example MySQL, run the configurator (point your browser to `/web/config.php`) or set your database connection parameters in `app/config/parameters.yml`.
 Make sure you leave the `database_path` property at `null` in order to use another driver than SQLite.
 Leaving the field blank in the web-configurator should set it to `null`.